-There is too much COin the air and that is detrimental in terms of global warming.
+There is too much CO2 in the air and that is detrimental in terms of global warming.
 Extracting CO2 from the air and storing it is one way of resolving this, but we can also extract CO2 from the air and use it to produce renewable fuels or high-quality chemicals or store it in, for example, building materials.
 That is something that is already possible, explains Metin Bulut of VITO.

 We already have CO2-based products that fit perfectly into the existing market.
 Products where the consumer contributes to the fight against climate change simply by using them.